Climate diplomacy

 International processes on climate diplomacy

-The Cartagena Dialogue aimes to reduce divide division between developed and developing countries in climate negotiations.
-It is an informal grouping of countries.
+The Cartagena Dialogue, which aims to reduce the divide between developed and developing countries in climate negotiations.
+This informal grouping of countries fosters collaboration and common ground, helping to overcome the traditional divisions that have often stymied progress in climate talks.

 Training in Climate Diplomacy